awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/completing-prerequisite-steps.md

  Resource\-based policies control what actions a specified principal can perform on that resource and under what conditions\.
 Resource\-based policies are inline policies, and there are no managed resource\-based policies\.
 Although IAM identities are technically AWS resources, you can't attach a resource\-based policy to an IAM identity\.
 You must use identity\-based policies in IAM\. *Trust policies* are resource\-based policies that are attached to a role that define which principals can assume the role\.
 When you create a role in IAM, the role must have two things: a trust policy that indicates who can assume the role and a permission policy that indicates what they can do with that role\.
 Remember that adding an account to the trust policy of a role is only half of establishing the trust relationship\.
 By default, no users in the trusted accounts can assume the role until the administrator for that account grants the users the permission to assume the role\.

  The AWS Marketplace Image Building Service uses two IAM roles, and each role has a permissions policy and a trust policy\.
 If you have IAM users access the AWS Marketplace website to build private images, those users also need IAM permissions to list and assign the roles needed to create and view the private images they build\.
-If you prefer to use the AWS Marketplace Image Building Service API, your users need a different role that grants permission to call the service API\.

  As an administrator, you create the two roles that are required and their associated policies\.
 The first role is an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html#instance-profiles-manage-console) that is attached to the instance created during the image build process\.
 An instance profile is a container for an IAM role that you can use to pass role information to an Amazon EC2 instance when the instance starts\.
 The second is an IAM role that provides access to [AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/auth-and-access-control.html) and Amazon EC2\.
 To configure the instance profile, attach a permissions policy that provides the required permissions\.
 Then edit the trust policy for the role to grant permission for Amazon EC2 and AWS Systems Manager to assume the role\.